TenzinsShapaley/Best-Buy-Module/README.md

 1.
 https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/
-Install the chromedriver that is needed for selenium
+Install the chromedriver that is needed for selenium, make sure it matches your normal chrome.

 2.
 unzip it to where you want